MarteXcoin-documentation/Documentation/wallets/index.rst

 .. _dash-core-wallet:

-Dash Core Wallet
+MarteX Core Wallet
 ================

-Dash Core Wallet is the full official release of Dash, and supports all Dash features as they are released, including InstantSend and PrivateSend, as well as an RPC console and governance features.
-Dash Core Wallet (sometimes known as the QT wallet, due to the QT software framework used in development) is a professional or heavy wallet which downloads the full blockchain (several GB in size) and can operate as
+MarteX Core Wallet is the full official release of MarteX, and supports all MarteX features as they are released, including InstantSend and PrivateSend, as well as an RPC console and governance features.
+MarteX Core Wallet (sometimes known as the QT wallet, due to the QT software framework used in development) is a professional or heavy wallet which downloads the full blockchain (several GB in size) and can operate as